mazun/SlackStream/README.md

 ## Keyboard shortcuts

 - **Ctrl+Alt+Enter**:
-Activate ASlack-Stream window and open a message writing form (the target channel is the channel of the latest message).
+Activate the SlackStream window and open a message writing form (the target channel is the channel of the latest message).
 You can use this shortcut even when Slack-Stream window is not active.

 - **↑**: